35,119 Certified Grads since 1992

 LSAT Contact Information for Canadian Registrants

-Canadian registrants can contact LSAC via their website or by email, telephone, fax, or mail.
+Canadian registrants can contact LSAC via their website or by email, telephone, or mail.
 The contact information for each method is listed below:

 Internet